LenHodgeman/digitalpersona-native-api/index.md

 ---
 layout: default
 title: Overview
+nav_order: 1
 ---

-# Native API

----
-layout: default
-title: Native API
-has_toc: false
-nav_order: 4
----
-# Native API
+# Overview

 The DigitalPersona Native API (previously DP AUTH API) is a subset of the DigitalPersona Access Management API that provides native authentication and identification on the Windows Platform.
 User enrollment must be handled separately through a DigitalPersona client such as the DigitalPersona Workstation or Kiosk, Attended Enrollment or Web Enrollment.